Tampa Wage & Hour Attorney

 The Fair Labor Standards Act, administered by the Wage and Hour Division of the U.S. Department of Labor, makes numerous provisions for employees’ wages and leaves when they work in the private sector or in federal, state or local governments.
 In the private sector, the FLSA applies only to companies engaged in any way in interstate commerce that have more than $500,000 in annual business.
 Therefore, employees of smaller enterprises are not covered by the FLSA.
 Additionally, the act provides for numerous exemptions, including executives, professionals and seasonal workers.

 The federal minimum wage is $7.25 per hour.
+Florida’s minimum wage is higher and charges annually.
 Employees covered by the FLSA also are entitled to overtime pay of 1.5 times their regular pay for hours worked in excess of 40 in a work week.

 Federal law does not require an employer to provide meal or other breaks.
 Breaks of fewer than 20 minutes must be paid.